cudeso/misp2sentinel/README.md

 - `tenant` is the Directory ID.
 Get get it by searching for **Tenant Properties** in Azure
 - `client_id` is Application client ID.
 Get it by listing the **App Registrations** in Azure and using the column Application (client) ID
 - `workspace_id` is the workspace ID.
 Get it by opening the Log Analytics workspace and the Workspace ID in the Essentials overview

+### I need help with the MISP event filters

+The blog post [Figuring out MISP2Sentinel Event Filters](https://www.infernux.no/MISP2Sentinel-EventFilters/) can help you defining the `misp_event_filters`.
+If you want to be more granular with time based filters then take a look at the MISP playbook [Using timestamps in MISP](https://github.com/MISP/misp-playbooks/blob/main/misp-playbooks/pb_using_timestamps_in_MISP-with_output.ipynb).
+And lastly, have a look at the different [MISP Open API specifications](https://www.misp-project.org/openapi/#tag/Events/operation/restSearchEvents) for the event search.

 ### What are the configuration changes compared to the old Graph API version?